Easy, One Pan Chicken Florentine

 Instructions

-1. Place chicken breast in between layers of plastic wrap, and pound until thin.
-Repeat with other chicken breast.
-(If pieces are large, they can be cut in half to make 2 servings each.)
+1. Place chicken breasts in between layers of plastic wrap, and pound until thin.

-2. Place a small amount (1-2 tablspoons) of spinach on one half of each chicken breast.
+2. Place a small amount (1-2 tablespoons) of spinach on one half of each chicken breast.

 Think Tasty https://www.thinktasty.com/